JoinCODED/Coded-Demo-5-Axios/README.md

 ## Steps

 1. Install Axios `yarn add axios`
-2. in App.js `import axios from "axis"
+2. in App.js `import axios from "axios"`
 3. create a fetch tasks function and call it in use effect
 4. add await and async
 2- Create fetchTasks method in the taskStore and set it to action